gregwell/gregwell/projects.md

 - Updating this table let me keep track of my progress
 - Project descriptions in Polish will be translated to English shortly

-**Emoji:**
-- 📌 - important project
-- 👋 - I'm currently working on
-- 😎 - I'm currently focusing on the most

 ## University

 - **Math, physics & engineering notes**